aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iparagraphcollection/insert/_index.md

 ## insert {#int-iparagraphcollection}
-Inserts a Paragraph into the collection at the specified index.
+Inserts a content of ParagraphCollection into the collection at the specified index.

 ```python